dMajoIT/pic18f47q10-clc-vending-machine-mplab/README.md

 <!-- Please do not change this html logo with link -->
 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Vending machine using Configurable Logic Cells
+# Vending machine using Configurable Logic Cell (CLC)

 This project demonstrate the uses of CLCs in real time applications.In this demo we will realize a 3-state Finite State Machine using CLCs and other Core Independent Peripherals(CIPs).

 ## Introduction
-This demo illustrates the use of Configurable Logic Cells (CLC) in designing finite state machines (FSM).
+This demo illustrates the use of Configurable Logic Cell (CLC) in designing finite state machines (FSM).
 For demonstration vending machine is implemented as 3 state FSM.
 This demo can also be used with PIC devices which has CLC peripheral, this example is built on PIC18-Q10 device using curiosity HPC board.
 The PIC18-Q10 family of devices are equipped with 8 CLCs.
 The Configurable Logic Cell (CLC) is a flexible peripheral that enables creation of on-chip custom logic functions for PIC® microcontrollers.
 It can be configured with basic logic functions such as Logic Gates, Flip Flops and Latches.

 ## Related Application Note(s)